 Because our space was zoned for retail, we needed to open a store.
-After briefly considering a hot dog stand, we looked at the ship-like surfaces of the stripped-down space, a former gym, and decided to open a pirate store that would purvey supplies to the working buccaneer — and books of writing by authors ages six to eighteen, of course.
+We looked at the ship-like surfaces of the stripped-down space, a former gym, and decided to open a pirate store that would purvey supplies to the working buccaneer — and books of writing by authors ages six to eighteen, of course.

 2002 — We opened our doors in April and propped up a sandwich board highlighting our free programs.
 Students trickled in after their school day.
 In the very, very beginning there were more tutors than students, and many empty chairs.
 By summer we had a full schedule of workshops and published our first book, Starzen’s Booty.
 The pirate store began to establish itself as San Francisco’s only independent pirate supply store.

 2003 — Our student numbers doubled by the end of the school year.
 Our five main programs were in full swing, steadily growing as partnerships with teachers and relationships with neighborhood families grew.
 We cut the red tape at the door of our most significant partnership to date: the Writers’ Room at Everett Middle School.
 Similar in theme to the Writing Lab at 826 (outfitted with the right blend of learning resources and sea-shanty sheet music), the Writers’ Room was established as a place for students to receive further individualized attention on their writing projects.